-- 1. Have an overall undergraduate grade-point average of 3.0 or better on a 4.0 scale; - 2.
-Submit a written statement of purpose reflective of applicant's creative goals in the intended area of study.
+- 1. Have an overall undergraduate grade-point average of 3.0 or better on a 4.0 scale; - Submit a written statement of purpose reflective of applicant's creative goals in the intended area of study.
 As writing and communication skills are vital to a candidate's success, this is an important component of the application.
 The statement should indicate how the applicant envisions his or her work developing and why it is important to pursue a graduate degree; - 3.
 Submit a resume; - 4.
 Have three original letters of recommendation submitted directly from art and design professionals; - 5.
 Submit on CD/DVD containing up to 20 digital images, saved in jpeg format and named using the following convention: "lastname_01.jpg."
 Images should be optimized for screen media (72 dpi) and be no larger than 2 MB each.
 Please also provide a corresponding printed image checklist consisting of titles, date, medium, description and small thumbnail for each work included in the portfolio.
-Of the 20 images, five images should demonstrate foundational competency in drawing; five should demonstrate foundational competency in area of specialization; and the remaining images should demonstrate what the candidate considers to be his or her best work. - 6.
-Arrange and participate in an admission interview with the MFA advisor and appropriate Fine Arts faculty.
+Of the 20 images, five images should demonstrate foundational competency in drawing; five should demonstrate foundational competency in area of specialization; and the remaining images should demonstrate what the candidate considers to be his or her best work.